 INTRODUCTION

-In 2008 a restricted competition for the square restoration was called.
-Some well-known European architects were invited and its outcome has finally determined the conducted project.
+In 2008, a restricted competition for the square restoration was called.
+Some well-known European architects were invited, and the outcome has finally determined the outcome of the project.

-The state the square was at the time in was bleak due the deterioration of the previous intervention in the square, which took place in the early 70s.
+The state the square was in at the time was bleak due to the deterioration of the previous intervention in the square, which took place in the early 70s.
 Another aspect which also contributed to the degradation of the space was the construction after the war of some buildings, whose characteristics made it difficult to set up an urban plaza.
-That is the reason why the initial idea of the proposal which won the competition was to design a tower foundation impeding the vision of the competing elements of the new access to the Mausoleum.
+That is the reason why the initial idea of the proposal, which won the competition, was to design a tower foundation impeding the vision of the competing elements of the new access to the Mausoleum.
 The main idea of the project is to give the main role of the square to the tower itself.

-A terrace was projected at the same level of Matías Abad St. facing the square and the fountain.
+A terrace was projected at the same level as Matías Abad St., facing the square and the fountain.
 This space is shaped as an inclined plane between said deck and the lower bound.
 A tower ladder is introduced to access the Mausoleum.

 ELEMENTS OF THE RESTORED PLAZA